 - Since it's very difficult for the English teachers to secure a permanent visa, you might feel like you're wasting time growing attached to a country you won't be able to stay in.

-While Japanese living requires getting used to long work hours, workplace bullying, small apartments, small everything compared to the U.S., and big expenses, not to mention various issues with culture shock that may arise depending on what kind of person you are, there are still many perks to visiting, studying, or working in Japan.
+Japanese living requires getting used to long work hours, workplace bullying, small apartments, small everything compared to the U.S., and big expenses.
+There could also be various issues with culture shock that may arise, depending on what kind of person you are.
+But, there are still many perks to visiting, studying, or working in Japan.
 Everyone I believe should experience life in another country at least once, to broaden one's understanding of human diversity and to get a mirror pointed at their own culture.
 Certainly, my own study abroad experience in France was great, and I hope to visit many countries, Japan included, someday.

 Ever live in Japan as a foreigner?
 What were your experiences?
 Would you consider taking a job or study abroad program in Japan?